adamisanerd/100-days-of-code/log.md

 2.)
 Manipulate the website using Javascript in conjunction with HTML and CSS.
 3.)
 Maintain the website under reasonable circumstances.

+Also came up with app ideas to use to code a website.

 **Thoughts:** HTML and CSS may have the largest learning curve seeing as how I already know bits of Python and JS.
 I stopped coding sites before HTML 5 was released and I never picked it back up until now.

 **App Ideas:**